selvasingh/migrate-Java-EE-app-to-azure/README.md

 - Twitter Bootstrap (Bootstrap 3.x, JQuery 2.x, PrimeFaces 6.x)

 Upon migration, you will power the app using
-Azure Database for PostgreSQL and MySQL.
+Azure Database for PostgreSQL, MySQL and or SQL Database.

 ## What you will need